2025-09-07 08:24 PM

 Total: Found all delimiters in just 2 bit operations!

-Here's the actual code that makes this magic happen:
+Here's the actual code that makes this happen:

 #include <immintrin.h> // Intel intrinsics header